 Early pregnancy advice

 From the time you stop using contraception and for the first 12 weeks of pregnancy, it’s recommended that you take a supplement of 400mcg of folic acid each day (available from any chemist and some supermarkets) as well as eating plenty of folate-rich foods such as green leafy vegetables, pulses and fortified breakfast cereals.
 This is to help prevent neural tube defects such as spina bifida.
-Current national guidelines recommend that you take a higher level of 5mg of folic acid if you have a family history of spina bifida, multiple pregnancy, have diabetes, certain other medical conditions or your BMI is above 30.
+Current national guidelines recommend if you have a higher chance of neural tube defects that you take a higher level of 5mg of folic acid.
+You should take a higher dose if:

 Contact your GP to inform them you are planning to become pregnant if any of the above criteria apply to you so that you can be prescribed the correct does of Folic Acid.